-In addition to RFC 8252, application developers and RP service providers should consult the OAuth 2.0 Threat Model and Security Considerations documented in RFC 6819 [19] for best practices for

-1027 implementing OAuth 2.0.
-The AppAuth library supports a secure OAuth client implementation by
+In addition to RFC 8252, application developers and RP service providers should consult the OAuth 2.0 Threat Model and Security Considerations documented in RFC 6819 [19] for best practices for implementing OAuth 2.0.
+The AppAuth library supports a secure OAuth client implementation by automatically handling details like PKCE.
+Key protections for OAuth and OIDC include those listed below:

-- Requiring https for protocol requests and responses protects access tokens and authorization codes and authenticates the server to the client. - Using the mobile operating system browser or in-application browser tabs for the authentication flow, in conformance with RFC 8252, protects user credentials from exposure to the mobile client application or the application service provider. - OAuth tokens are associated with access scopes, which can be used to limit the authorizations granted to any given client application, which somewhat mitigates the potential for misuse of compromised access tokens. - 1037PKCE, as explained previously, prevents interception of the authorization code by malicious1038applications on the mobile device.
+- Requiring HTTPS for protocol requests and responses protects access tokens and authorization codes and authenticates the server to the client. - Using the mobile operating system browser or in-application browser tabs for the authentication flow, in conformance with RFC 8252, protects user credentials from exposure to the mobile client application or the application service provider. - OAuth tokens are associated with access scopes, which can be used to limit the authorizations granted to any given client application, which somewhat mitigates the potential for misuse of compromised access tokens. - PKCE, as explained previously, prevents interception of the authorization code by malicious applications on the mobile device.

-1039 5.3 Scenarios and Findings
+5.3 Scenarios and Findings

-1040 The overall test scenario on Android devices involved launching the Motorola Solutions PSX Cockpit 1041 mobile application, authenticating, and then subsequently launching additional PSX applications and 1042 validating that the applications could access the back-end APIs and reflected the identity of the 1043 authenticated user.
-To enable testing of the two different authentication scenarios, two separate "user 1044 organization" infrastructures were created in the NCCoE lab, and both were registered as IdPs to the 1045 test PingFederate instance acting as the PSX AS.
-A "domain selector" was created in PingFederate to 1046 perform IdP discovery based on the domain of the user's email address, enabling the user to trigger authentication at one of the IdPs.
-1047 either application and authenticating to the IdP that supported OpenID Connect and FIDO UAF, then launching the additional demo application to demonstrate SSO and access to the back-end APIs with theidentity of the authenticated user.
+The overall test scenario on Android devices involved launching the Motorola Solutions PSX Cockpit mobile application, authenticating, and then subsequently launching additional PSX applications and validating that the applications could access the back-end APIs and reflected the identity of the authenticated user.
+To enable testing of the two authentication scenarios, two separate "user organization" infrastructures were created in the NCCoE lab, and both were registered as IdPs to the test PingFederate instance acting as the PSX AS.
+A "domain selector" was created in PingFederate to perform IdP discovery based on the domain of the user's email address, enabling the user to trigger authentication at one of the IdPs.
+On iOS devices, two demonstration applications-a chat application and a mapping application, with corresponding back-end APIs-were developed to demonstrate SSO.
+The iOS demo used the same authentication infrastructure in the NCCoE lab as the Android demo.
+The demo consisted of launching either application and authenticating to the IdP that supported OpenID Connect and FIDO UAF, then launching the additional demo application to demonstrate SSO and access to the back-end APIs with the identity of the authenticated user.